gangliao/TIGER/README.md

 	Here, class `SymbolTerminalPair` includes a pair members `(Entry entry, std::string name)`, `std::vector<int>` in `parseTable_` is the actual expansion grammar rules.

-	To build a parse table, we can simply insert all next terminals with their grammer rules **include action symbol** into hash table `parseTable_`.
+	To build a parse table, we can simply insert all next terminals with their grammer rules **with action symbol** into hash table `parseTable_`.

 	As a simple example, consider the following: